My Photo

 * * *

-Mary_kate_and_sean Village of Cong.
-By the way, there is no town in Ireland called Innisfree, but there is an uninhabited island in Lough Gill (a lake) with the name Innisfree, in County Sligo.
+Village of Cong.
+By the way, there is no town in Ireland called Inisfree, but there is an uninhabited island in Lough Gill (a lake) with the name Innisfree, in County Sligo.
 (William Butler Yeats wrote his poem, “The Lake Isle of Innisfree,” about this tiny island.)
-Most of the movie was filmed in the summer of 1951 in a village called Cong, in County Mayo -- much of it on the grounds of Ashford Castle hotel and golf course.
-A few segments were photographed in County Galway.
+Most of the movie was filmed in the summer of 1951 in a village called Cong -- much of it on the grounds of Ashford Castle hotel and golf course.
+The movie locations straddle County Mayo and County Galway.

 Young was Polish and American, but his music for “The Quiet Man” helped define the Irish spirit.
 His many movie scores exhibited a skill and intelligence rivaled by few.
 Unfortunately, he won his only Academy Award shortly after his death in 1956.
 That was for “Around the World in Eighty Days.”

 A beating heart.
-In “The Quiet Man,” Innisfree is a populated and charmingly real place.
+In “The Quiet Man,” Inisfree is a populated and charmingly real place.
 Wayne, O’Hara and a fine supporting cast are its soul.
 Victor Young’s music is its pounding Irish heart.

 Frank Warner